 The research is mostly focused on economic data and that’s not really my cup of tea.
 Scotia iTrade had some nice reports with their ratings and recommendation that I liked.
 RBC happens to have something similar that I can access daily but the format is quite hard to read from an at a glance perspective.
 I have also seen the TD Waterhouse reports and they are in line with Scotia iTrade.
 I would love to have the equivalent of the competitors but I knew that going in.
 I’ll have to live with it.
 I would say the research is not on par with TD Direct Investing or Scotia iTrade.

 The alert system works quite well but it takes a bit of fiddling to get it right.
 I only follow two stocks at the moment with the alerts; MSFT and CNR.
-I sort of get spammed by the MSFT notification and I need to adjust that a little.
+I sort of getting spammed by the MSFT notification and I need to adjust that a little.
 I can get up to 7 emails in one day.
 Imagine having 100 stocks in the list …

 I was expecting RBC Direct Investing research and analysis but they are all external research from Standard & Poor.
-It’s acceptable for US companies with their 5-star ratings but it’s not as good with Canadian companies.
+It’s acceptable for US companies with their 5-star ratings but it’s not as good as Canadian companies.

 Comments by Readers